HS-IRBs News August 2013

 ARROW FAQs: How to Find Personnel in ARROW

 The ARROW helpline frequently receives questions from study teams about personnel whose names are not showing up in the ARROW application.
-This is just a reminder that information on locating personnel in the ARROW application and registering a netID is available in this FAQ on How to Find Personnel in ARROW.
+This is just a reminder that information on locating personnel in the ARROW application and registering a netID is available in this FAQ on [Link for document 16991 is unavailable at this time].

 Who to Contact with Questions about Funding and IRB Fees